tomhoh/Webview2-Drag-and-Drop/README.md

 - Form 1.
 The normal drap and drop to webview2 with the typical browser handling.
 Drag and drop from webview returns the dataobject file path.

 - Form 2.
-When drag and drop to a Webview the new window request is handled blocking the normal browser behavior of opening a new window and instead returns the file path of the dropped path.
+When drag and drop to a Webview the new window request is handled blocking the normal browser behavior of opening a new window and instead returns the file path of the dropped object.

 ## Explanation